Retaining Organizational Knowledge: An Urgent Issue for Local Government Leaders

 The best way to ensure that organizational knowledge is easily accessible and widely shared is through the strategic use of technology solutions designed to replace manual processes with paperless systems, eliminate wasteful duplication and repetition, and lighten the workload of municipal employees.

 A key technology solution for local government leaders to consider is one that automates the creation and publication of meeting agendas and other government records.
-Agenda and records management solutions make important government information easily accessible by municipal employees as well as members of the public.
+Agenda management solutions make important government information easily accessible by municipal employees as well as members of the public.
 These digital systems make information searchable and enable automated processes that are highly repeatable.

 Data streaming is another key solution for many local governments.
 By streaming data directly to a government website and automatically refreshing information as staff members work throughout the day, these systems provide better public access to current information and reduce the workload for municipal employees by making it unnecessary for them to post frequent updates.